robmuh/robmuh.github.com/_posts/2014-01-11-hack-schools-good-and-bad.markdown

 down and started [SkilStak Coding Arts][].
 "You know, hack Schools", someone would explain to me.
 "What?"

-I didnt't start SkilStak, Inc. because it was the cool new thing, the up and coming model for education, or any other reason other than I wanted to help others--that wanted to learn--to code.
+I didn't start SkilStak, Inc. because it was the cool new thing, the up and coming model for education, or any other reason other than I wanted to help others--that wanted to learn--to code.
 In fact, I had no idea hack schools existed.
 But apparently they do and it is a good